-FHLB Letters of Credit - The Company uses FHLB letters of credit to pledge to certain public deposits.
-The balance of these FHLB letters of credit was \$199.0 million at both June 30, 2021 and December 31, 2020.
+FHLB Letters of Credit - The Company has used FHLB letters of credit to pledge to certain public deposits.
+The balance of the FHLB letters of credit at December 31, 2020 was \$199.0 million.
+These letters of credit expired in July 2021 and the Company began pledging securities to these public funds rather than renewing the letters of credit.
+As a result, there were no FHLB letters of credit outstanding at September 30, 2021.